Social Order Maintenance Act

 2. Singing a lewd song, playing an obscene video, or performing other obscene skills in public places or publicly accessible places.

-When the song or video mentioned in the preceding two paragraphs is sung or played in a theater, a storytelling store, a night club, a dance club or other similar establishments, termination of business or suspension of business or each along with other punishments may be imposed for severe or repeated violation.
+When the song or video mentioned in subparagraph 2 of the preceding paragraph is sung or played in a theater, a storytelling house, a night club, a dance club, or other similar establishments, suspension or termination of the business, or both, along with other punishments, may be imposed for severe or repeated violations.

 Article 83